-In order to maximise technological possibilities for people with disabilities, there is a need to develop the necessary Internet governance and policy framework.
-The main international instrument in this field is the Convention on the Rights of Persons with Disabilities, adopted by UN in 2006 and signed by 159 countries (April 2014), which establishes rights that are now in the process of being included in national legislation, which will make them enforceable.
+In order to maximise the technological possibilities for people with disabilities, there is a need for a robust Internet governance and policy framework.
+The main international instrument in this field is the Convention on the Rights of Persons with Disabilities, adopted by the UN in 2006 and signed by 181 countries (as of December 2019).
+It establishes rights that are now in the process of or are included in national legislation by the signatories, therefore making these rights enforceable.

 The Convention requires states to take the necessary measures to create an enabling environment for persons with disabilities.
 For instance, it obliges states to: